weelliem/UAsk/README.md

 * **Firebase Storage**
 This is basically being a cloud storage API which allows you easily to store and access data.

+## Comments
+This was my first iOS application using Xcode development along with swift.
+The use of Xcode prototyping tool was a new experience that I would recommend to new developers trying to develop an iOS application.

 ## Credits
 This application was created as part of a group assignment for iOS development I would like to give acknoledgement to my team members Megan and Oliva.